 In double fertilization, male gamete and secondary nucleus form

-In double fertilization, the male gamete and secondary nucleus form the Endosperm.
+In double fertilization, male gamete and secondary nucleus form Correct Answer Endosperm

 It begins when a pollen grain adheres to the stigma of the carpel, the female reproductive structure of a flower.
 The pollen grain then takes in moisture and begins to germinate, forming a pollen tube that extends down toward the ovary through the style.